 Justin Goss is a Senior Spring Editor for GPPR and a first year Master of Public Policy Candidate at the McCourt School.
 He hails from Northern California and received a B.A. in Political Science and Philosophy from the University of California Davis.
 His policy interests include environmental, energy, and telecommunications policy.
 Presently he interns at the National Telecommunications and Information Administration in the Department of Commerce where he works on policy related to the Digital Economy and Internet usage habits across the U.S. Next year he looks forward to continuing GPPR’s new direction as its Editor-in-Chief.

-Austin Kabbaz Szabo is a Senior Spring Editor for GPPR and designer of the GPPR Spring website.
+Austin Kabbaz Szabo is the Executive Spring Media Editor for GPPR and designer of the GPPR Spring website.
 Originally from Los Angeles, he is pursuing a Masters in Public Policy at the McCourt School in Georgetown.
 He has a B.A. in Political Science and Classical Civilizations from Loyola Marymount University, where he was a Senior Editor for Asia Media International and led the university's Archeology Center.
 He’s passionate about income inequality, women’s rights and socialism and dreams of living in an truly liberated world.
 He loves archery, baking, and awful music.

 A Chicago native, Kathy Wroblewska is currently pursuing her Masters of Public Policy degree from the McCourt School of Public Policy at Georgetown University.
 She has a B.A. in History from the University of Chicago, with a minor in Human Rights.
 Prior to returning to graduate school, Kathy served as an AmeriCorps member with the Greater Chicago Food Depository, a food bank in Chicago, and then worked there for an additional two years with the SNAP Outreach Department.
 She currently interns at a think tank in DC working on issues related to food assistance programs.
 Kathy is interested broadly in social policy, and particularly in federal safety net programs.
 In her spare time, she enjoys trying out new restaurants, cooking new cuisines, catching up with Chip and Jo on HGTV, and hanging out with her super fluffy dog, Copper.